Frequently Asked Questions

 How can I contact a seller?

-Once you have placed a bid, at the bottom of the bid page you will have the option to directly message a seller using a list of common questions that we provide.
-All contact information (yours and theirs) will remain anonymous until your bid is accepted, at which point you will be able to exchange messages freely.
+Once you have placed a bid, at the bottom of the bid page you will have the option to directly message a seller.
+All contact information (yours and theirs) will remain anonymous until a trade is agreed upon, at which point the MGX service fee will be charged and a trade confirmation with the details and contact information for the seller will be emailed to you.
+If you have questions you would like answered before you place a bid, you can contact us for assistance.

-How do I know what MGX will charge me for each transaction?
+How do I know what each transaction will cost me?

-We charge $3.50/MT sold.
-The terms and fees of each transaction are broken down for you before you accept the trade.
+We charge $3.50/MT on all commodities, both conventional and organic.
+The terms and fees of each transaction are provided in the chat window for you before you accept the trade.